Framing Calculator

 How many studs do I need per linear foot of wall?+

-At 16" on center spacing, you need approximately 0.75 studs per linear foot of wall (plus 1 for the end stud).
-At 24" on center, approximately 0.5 studs per linear foot.
+At 16" on center spacing, approximately 0.75 studs per linear foot (plus 1 end stud).
+At 24" OC, approximately 0.5 studs per linear foot.
 Quick formula: (Wall length in feet × 12) ÷ stud spacing in inches, then add 1 and round up.
 For a 20 ft wall at 16" OC: (20 × 12) ÷ 16 = 15 + 1 = 16 studs.
 Add 10–15% for waste plus additional studs for any door or window openings.

 How many studs do I need for a 10×10 room?+